login

 One of the best ways to learn a new beat or rhythm is to listen to music for that dance.
 Your mind and body will get used to finding the beat, making it easier for you to stay in time during class and at our dances.

 The Calgary Dance Club strives to ensure that everyone is in the class that’s most appropriate for their skill level, and our instructors carefully fine-tune their lessons to suit the majority of learners in a given class.
-If you find that you are really struggling, speak to the administrative assistant at the front desk and they will help you transfer to a more appropriate class at no extra cost to you.
+Take a look at our advancement policy that spells out the various requirements and expectations for the Levels we teach.
+If you find that you are really struggling, speak to the administrative assistant at the front desk and they will help you discuss various options with the instructor or officers of the club.

 Don’t know what songs will work for each dance?
 Each week our social media team posts Practice Tune Tuesday songs in The Calgary Dance Club Online Community Facebook Group for each of your classes for you to practice and review with.